dnl-rss/secureum-slot3-solidity201/04_versions.md

+# Solidity Version Change Notes

+The change notes from major solidity revisions `v0.6.0`, `v0.7.0`, and `v0.8.0` are included here.

+There are distinctions between several types of changes:
+- *Breaking semantic changes* are those where existing code will still compile, but its behavior may change, and the compiler will not notify the user about it.
+- *Explicitness requirements* ...
+- *Syntactic changes* will cause existing code not to compile anymore.
+- *New features* include new keywords and properties
+- *Removal* of unused or unsafe features
+- *New restrictions* might cause existing code not to compile anymore.

 ## Solidity v0.6.0 Changes

 ### 135. Solidity v0.6.0 Breaking Semantic Changes

-*Semantic changes* are those where existing code changes its behavior and the compiler will not notify the user about it.

 - The resulting type of an *exponentiation* is the now *type of the base*.
 It used to be the smallest type that could hold both the type of the base and the type of the exponent, as with symmetric operations.
 - The exponentiation *base* now allows *signed types*